The node-based

 Film Grain

-Physically-modeled film grain with eight calibrated stock presets
+Physically-modeled film grain with seven calibrated stock presets

 Glow